Cleaning Laminate Floors

 It’s very durable but it can also be damaged by excessive moisture as well as scratch, score, dent or pit from tracked in dirt and rocks, dogs, toys, etc.

 Laminate floors are tough to keep clean because any detergent residue and/or dirt left after cleaning shows up easily as streaks or spots on it’s glossy surface.
-If you’re looking for the best way to get your own floors sparkling clean, read on for some excellent cleaning tips to clean your laminate floors quickly and completely- Just like Mrs. Clean’s cleaning service does.
-We use this method when we clean laminate floors, and we clean A LOT of floors!
+If you’re looking for the best way to get your floors sparkling clean, read on for some excellent cleaning tips to clean your laminate floors quickly and completely.

 You can prevent debris from being tracked inside simply by placing floor mats or rugs both inside and outside your entrances.
 The proper care of your laminate floor will avoid damage as well as prolong its life and keep it looking new for many years.

-As I mentioned above (it’s really important!) – Make sure you have removed all soil and grime in advance of wet mopping or you’ll just be spreading the dirt all around with your clean mop water and possibly scratching the surface with grit left on the floor.
+Before mopping laminate flooring (a swiffer wet mop, spray mop or similar), make sure you have removed all soil and grime in advance of wet mopping or you’ll just be spreading dirt around and possibly scratching the surface with grit left on the floor.

-We use 1 cup of vinegar to 1 gallon of warm water at our cleaning company to clean laminate floors– This leaves the floors shiny, streak free, residue free and deodorized with no second rinse required.
-Don’t worry about the vinegar smell- It dissipates as it dries, not to mention deodorizes the room at the same time.
+White vinegar and warm water will clean laminate floors nicely.
+In a spray bottle mix together 1/4 cup white vinegar to 4 cups warm water.
+This leaves the floors shiny, streak free, residue free and deodorized with no second rinse required.
+Don’t worry about the vinegar smell as it dissipates as it dries, not to mention deodorizes the room at the same time.

 Wipe It Dry